hoho/dosido/nodejs/doc/api/http.markdown

 client response, the HTTP version of the connected-to server.
 Probably either `'1.1'` or `'1.0'`.

-Also `response.httpVersionMajor` is the first integer and `response.httpVersionMinor` is the second.
+Also `message.httpVersionMajor` is the first integer and `message.httpVersionMinor` is the second.

 ### message.method